IB Bridge / TWS Bridge

 The IB bridge supports the following additional data streams:

-- marketVal: Not supported.
+- marketVal: Not supported in historical data,

 Known IB API issues

 In comparison to other broker APIs, the IB API has several limitations that must be worked around in the script, and can make an IB trading script a bit more complicated: